WCKDNaz/wckdnaz.github.io/pwncol-walkthroughs/Talking-Web-Module.md

 r = requests.get(base_url, params)
 print(r.text)
 ```
-# Note: For the next two levels, 2 paths are provided, one needs encoding and one doesn't.
+Note: For the next two levels, 2 arguments are provided, one value needs url encoding and one doesn't.
 Now some tools don't offer url encoding like netcat, but curl and python do.
 ## Level 16:
 ```
 curl -G -d "a=<"paste_in_arg1_value">" --data-urlencode "b=<"paste_in_arg2_value">" http://127.0.0.1